 Visit the dentist – Around the age of one, your baby should visit our office for a “well baby” appointment.
 If you child is ready, Dr. Day will examine tooth and jaw development, and provide strategies for future oral care.

-If you have questions about perinatal or infant oral care, please contact your our office at 517-393-8500.
+If you have questions about perinatal or infant oral care, please feel free to contact our office at 517-393-8500.

 Day Family Dental